 In 2013, The Bank of Marion worked with JMFA to implement JMFA OVERDRAFT PRIVILEGE®.
 During that process, JMFA Regional Sales Director Michelle Fox had mentioned the JMFA Contract Optimizer service.
-The Bank of Marion representatives had spoken with JMFA’s Kelly Flynn in 2014 but did not proceed at the time as they had just signed a contract with a credit card processor.
+Bank representatives had spoken with JMFA’s Kelly Flynn in 2014 but did not proceed at the time as they had just signed a contract with a credit card processor.
 But after Snodgrass and Buchanan’s review of recent invoices, they started to reconsider.
 And having maximized their overdraft income through JMFA, they were curious about the company’s expertise in contract negotiations.

-“After we talked with Kelly and [JMFA project manager] JT Cullen, we said, ‘Look, these guys are doing it all the time.
+“After we talked with Kelly and [JMFA Project Manager] JT Cullen, we said, ‘Look, these guys are doing it all the time.
 They’re seeing all the major vendors every month, they’re dealing with contracts … let’s give them a try,” said Snodgrass.

 JMFA GETS TO WORK